-Per Kirkeby is one of Denmark's most significant living painters.
-For more than four decades he has been working with virtually all forms of artistic expressions: painting, drawing, sculpture, graphics, theatrical design and film.
-Additionally, he is an author, and writes poems, essays and artist monographics.
+Per Kirkeby was one of Denmark's most significant painters.
+For more than four decades he worked with virtually all forms of artistic expressions: painting, drawing, sculpture, graphics, theatrical design and film.
+Additionally, he was an author, and wrote poems, essays and artist monographics.
 Per Kirkeby died in may 2018 at the age of 79.

 Per Kirkeby (b.
 1938)

-Per Kirkeby has an education in natural history from the University of Copenhagen (1964-67), an education which brought him to Greenland.
+Per Kirkeby had an education in natural history from the University of Copenhagen (1964-67), an education which brought him to Greenland.
 He studied art The Experimental Art School, also known as The Ex-school, together with for instance Poul Gernes.
-At The Ex-school several of the artists rejected the painting and instead focused on other forms of expression.
-Amongst other the art form, Happenings, which Per Kirkeby also made use of.
+At The Ex-school several of the artists rejected the painting and instead focused on other forms of expression - amongst other the art forms, Happenings, which Per Kirkeby also made use of.
 However, he still made use of the painting, and especially American Pop Art and Minimalism had a strong influence on him in the 1960s.

 Uden titel, 2011

 In 1973 Per Kirkeby erected a sculpture in the town of Ikast.
 A small brick building, which both refer to the craft tradition in Denmark and the ruinel buildings in the Mayan culture.
 Since then, he made several monumental sculptures in public space.
 Both in Års, Humlebæk, Gentofte and several other places his sculptures can be seen.
 He conducted several large decorative commissions, including the rotunda in The Geological Museum, a 452 square meter decoration in the lecture building of Aarhus University, and four bronze reliefs for the Opera in Copenhagen.
 He has made several solo exhibitions around the world, and is also represented in major international collections.